 The Group determines whether goodwill is impaired at least on an annual basis and when circumstances indicate that the carrying value may be impaired.
 This requires an estimation of the value in use of the cash generating units to which the goodwill is allocated.
 Estimating the value in use requires the Group to make an estimate of the expected future cash flows from the cash-generating unit including assumptions related to sales and extraction volumes, selling prices and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
-These assumptions have been reassessed and adjusted when necessary due to the impacts arising from the recent COVID-19 pandemic.
-More details of the assumptions used in estimating the value in use of the cash-generating units to which goodwill is allocated are provided in Note 17.
+More details of the assumptions used in estimating the value in use of the cash-generating units to which goodwill is allocated are provided in Note 16.